zipyx/md5-collisions-binary-modification/README.md

 .rw-r--r--  '128 B   2023  out2'
 .rw-r--r--    '0 B   2023  prefix.txt'
 ```

-1.2 In your report, answer the following questions

 - 1.2.1 The prefix file I created had '0' bytes.
 Due to the input of the file having `0` bytes.
 The output being `out1` and `out2` came out to be:
   - `128 B` (bytes) for `out1`